venysssssssssss/AwsOverview/README.md

 - Cross-Region Backup.
 - Cross-Account Backup (using AWS Organizations).

-#### 20.7.1.
+#### 18.7.1.
 Disaster Recovery Strategies

 - Backup and Restore (Cheapest)
 - Pilot Light
 - Multi-Site / Hot-Site
 - Warm Standby

-### 20.8.
+### 18.8.
 AWS Elastic Disaster Recovery (DRS)

-- Used to be named "CloudEndure Disaster Recovery"
+- Used to be named "CloudEndure Disaster Recovery".
-- Quickly and easily recover your physical, virtual, and cloud-based servers into AWS
+- Quickly and easily recover your physical, virtual, and cloud-based servers into AWS.
 - Example: protect your most critical databases (including Oracle, MySQL, and SQL Server), enterprise apps (SAP), protect your data from ransomware attacks, ...
-- Continuous block-level replication for your servers
+- Continuous block-level replication for your servers.

-### 20.9.
+### 18.9.
 AWS DataSync

-- Move large amount of data from on-premises to AWS
+- Move large amount of data from on-premises to AWS.
-- Can synchronize to: Amazon S3 (any storage classes - including Glacier), Amazon EFS, Amazon FSx for Windows
+- Can synchronize to: Amazon S3 (any storage classes - including Glacier), Amazon EFS, Amazon FSx for Windows.
-- Replication tasks can be scheduled hourly, daily, weekly
+- Replication tasks can be scheduled hourly, daily, weekly.
-- The replication tasks are **incremental** after the first full load
+- The replication tasks are **incremental** after the first full load.

-### 20.10.
+### 18.10.
 AWS Fault Injection Simulator (FIS)

-- A fully managed service for running fault injection experiments on AWS workloads
+- A fully managed service for running fault injection experiments on AWS workloads.
-- Based on **Chaos Engineering** - stressing an application by creating disruptive events (e.g., sudden increase in CPU or memory), observing how the system responds, and implementing improvements
+- Based on **Chaos Engineering** - stressing an application by creating disruptive events (e.g., sudden increase in CPU or memory), observing how the system responds, and implementing improvements.
-- Helps you uncover hidden bugs and performance bottlenecks
+- Helps you uncover hidden bugs and performance bottlenecks.
 - Supports the following AWS services: EC2, ECS, EKS, RDS...
-- Use pre-built templates that generate the desired disruptions
+- Use pre-built templates that generate the desired disruptions.

-## 21. AWS related Abbreviations & Acronyms
+## 19. AWS related Abbreviations & Acronyms

-### 21.1.
+### 19.1.
 A

 - AWS Amazon Web Services
 - Amazon ES Amazon Elasticsearch Service